-Efficiency is conversation sunlight falling onto solar panels into electricity.
+Efficiency is something output of any input.
+So in the solar panel case, the conversation of sunlight falling onto solar panels into electricity is efficiency.

-In experiments in labs, organic solar panels could give 11% to 12%.
-While inorganic solar panels offer you 20+% efficiency.
+In experiments in labs, organic solar panels could give 11%.
+While on the other side, inorganic solar panels offer you 20+% efficiency.

 Efficiency is one of the reasons we are not using organic solar cells for residential and commercial purposes.

-Organic solar cells are made using the ink-based application.
-They are packed in a thin layer to an unnatural backing that makes them flexible and fittable unlike inorganic solar cells such as on wall or window.
+Carbon materials are printed on a thin layer to an unnatural backing that makes them flexible and fittable such as on a wall or window, unlike inorganic solar cells.

-In the USA, today, solar module costs you 0.21 U.S dollars per watt averagely that used to be 0.63.
+In the USA, today, solar module costs you 0.21 US dollars per watt on averagely which used to be 0.63 in 2016.